 Weekends often consist of taking in the Australian culture.
 There is much to see and do in Australia, such as watch “footy” games (Australian Rules Football), shop in the cities, and snorkel and surf in the ocean.
 The CCC exchange may take place during the rainy season in Australia, so Corpsmembers are asked to be prepared for cold, rainy weather.

-The CCC hopes to resume its annual exchange in 2022.
 Due to the global pandemic and travel restrictions, the exchange is not guaranteed to occur at this time.
 Enrolled Corpsmembers should enquire with their District Directors as the CCC and CVA work together to resume this international partnership.